BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 # Electrum guide

-## This is a guide for creating a 2 of 3 multisig wallet with FullyNoded 2 and Electrum - It is just an example to give you an idea of the possibilities (there are many)
+## This is a guide for creating a 2 of 3 multisig wallet with FullyNoded 2 and Electrum

-### Create a multisig wallet in FN2
+### 1. Create a multisig wallet in FN2

 ![](../Images/Electrum/1_fn2_create_wallet.PNG)

 ![](../Images/Electrum/2_fn2_walletcreated.PNG)

-### Save your recovery words, you will need them
+### 2. Save your recovery words, you will need them

 ![](../Images/Electrum/3_fn2_backupwords.PNG)

-### Open Electrum and create a new mutlisig wallet
+### 3. Open Electrum and create a new mutlisig wallet

 ![](../Images/Electrum/4_create_wallet.png)

-### Choose a 2 of 3
+### 4. Choose a 2 of 3

 ![](../Images/Electrum/5_mofn.png)

-### Import your own seed (the recovery phrase from FN2)
+### 5. Import your own seed (the recovery phrase from FN2)

 ![](../Images/Electrum/6_seed.png)

-### Its a bip39 seed
+### 6. Its a bip39 seed

 ![](../Images/Electrum/7_bip39seed.png)

-### Add it
+### 7. Add it

 ![](../Images/Electrum/8_addseed.png)

-### Confirm derivation - by default FN2 uses the same derivation as Electrum for multisig wallets, just make sure you select `native segwit multisig (p2wsh)`, this is also the default multisig address format used by FN2 (bech32)
+### 8. Confirm derivation - by default FN2 uses the same derivation as Electrum for multisig wallets, just make sure you select `native segwit multisig (p2wsh)`, this is also the default multisig address format used by FN2 (bech32)

 ![](../Images/Electrum/9_derivation.png)

-### Electrum derives the extended public key for you to export which is derived from the recovery phrase you just added
+### 9. Electrum derives the extended public key for you to export which is derived from the recovery phrase you just added

 ![](../Images/Electrum/10_exportVpub.png)

-### Enter cosigner #2
+### 10. Enter cosigner #2

 ![](../Images/Electrum/11_enter_cosigner2.png)

-### Come back to FN2 and export your 1st public key descriptor which holds all the xpubs you need
+### 11. Come back to FN2 and export your 1st public key descriptor which holds all the xpubs you need

 ![](../Images/Electrum/12_fn2_getxpubs.PNG)